 It is our belief that innovation is fostered by information gathered from new connections; from insights gained by journeys into other disciplines and places; from active, collegial networks and fluid, open boundaries.
 Innovation arises from ongoing circles of exchange where information is not just accumulated or stored, but created.
 Innovation also needs a mix of left-brained and right-brain people — visionaries and ditch-diggers, stubborn idealists and open-minded pragmatists.
 All this requires collaboration.
 We put equal importance on the collaborative process.
 The main reason is the problems we as a society have to solve and the challenges these students will face as graduates, whether deciding organizational strategy or bringing an innovative offering to market, are more complex, and will continue to become even more complex, than they have ever been.
 They require a variety of skill-sets, disciplines, perspectives, and approaches to solve them, and need a lot of pieces to come together smoothly to be successful.

-The NRM Institute will house a three-year, progressive, interdisciplinary program which will be customized to the individual student.
-At capacity, 30 student participants, six from each of the five Colleges at UTM, will be active in The Institute's programing.
-Each student participant will be paired with a personal mentor from their desired industry who will guide the student as they progress and reinforce the programming of the Institute while connecting them to the world outside of the University.
-In addition, the student participants will have faculty mentors (two from each of the five Colleges) on campus who will comprise the implementation team for weekly programing.
+The Ned Ray McWherter Institute will house a three-year, progressive, interdisciplinary program which will be customized to the individual student.
+At capacity, 30 student participants, six from each of the five Colleges at UTM, will be active in the Institute's programing.
+Each student participant will be paired with a personal mentor from their desired industry who will guide the student as they progress and reinforce the programming of the Institute while connecting them to the world outside of the University (starting in Year 2).
+In addition, the student participants will have faculty mentors (one from each of the five Colleges) on campus who will comprise the implementation team for weekly programing.
 Ten students, two from each College, will be added annually as others graduate.
-Click here to view our Organizational Chart.
+Click here to view our organizational chart.

 The Discovery focus area is designed to provide the student a better understanding of their self and their potential in order to maximize their effectiveness within the team.
 Discovery programing will include such things as Institute orientation, personalized planning sessions, individualized assessments, one-on-one coaching, and team building sessions.